Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences (14 words) with no wasted text.
-It front-loads the core purpose and adds a key constraint succinctly.
+The description is two sentences with no wasted words.
+It front-loads the core purpose and includes the prerequisite in a clear, efficient manner.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.